nikhil-itaims/django-authentication-system/README.md

 # Django Authentication system

-Django project setup with complete authentication rest apis with cors enabled and jwt token based authentication.
+Django Authentication system with custom user model.
+You can login with email instead of username.

+This is the complete tutorial for creating Django Authentication system with custom user model.

+## Features

+1. Complete rest apis
+2. Compatible with any frontend technolgies like React, Angular, Vue
+3. Json Web Token (JWT) enabled
+4. Cors enabled

 ## How to run project